 Without a shell, the lenses are exposed and vulnerable to damage by sand and grit in the air.
 This is especially so with action sports such as bicycling and motorcycling where the camera is moving forward at speed.
 The lenses protrude, as they must for a 180 degree view, and so also they are vulnerable if the camera is dropped.
 However, the outer layer of glass of the lenses is easily replaced.

-Underwater, the image goes out of focus, and 3D will not stitch, due to the refractive property of water.
+Underwater, the image will go out of focus, and 3D will not stitch, due to the refractive property of water.
 Underwater cameras have either a specially-designed underwater lens or a flat window.
 A flat window is not possible for a lens with a field of view extending beyond 180 degrees.

 From its high perch on top of the helmet, the camera doesn't offer much of a view of the cyclist carrying it.
 Mounted on a stalk extending upward and forward -- or rearward -- from the helmet, the camera could show the cyclist as well as a forward and rearward view, but it would unbalance the helmet.
 This camera is rather heavy compared with other action cameras, worsening that problem.
 Mounted on the handlebar, it could provide a good view to the front and a complete if odd view of the cyclist.
-Maybe something could be done with a mirror.
+Another option that provides a a 360-degree view and a view of the cyclist is to mount the camera on a pole behind the cyclist.

-Pairing these cameras for a 3D view is theoretically possible, but the stereo would work only for a view to the front or rear.
-Each camera would show in other's image and would move around with the image stabilization.
+Pairing these cameras for a 3D view is theoretically possible, but the 3D would work only for a view to the front or rear.
+Each camera would show in the other's image and would move around with the image stabilization.
 The manufacturer does not offer a 3D option.

-In the Garmin's follow mode, the view to the rear, as well as the front, changes as the cyclist's head turns.
+In the Garmin's stabilize mode, the view to the rear, as well as the front, changes as the cyclist's head turns.
 When the cyclist looks to the left, the rear view points uselessly off to the side of the road.
+But in follow mode, the camera points in the direction of travel regardless of head turns.

-I use video to document interactions with other road users, and so I use two cameras for a front and rear view.
+I haven't sprung for a VIRB 360, and so I use two cameras, for a front and rear view.
 I like to mount my front-facing camera on my helmet, so it points in the direction where I am looking, but I mount my rear-facing camera on the rear rack of my bicycle so it is always showing the road behind me.
 I'll show only the front view much of the time, but as needed, I'll show the rear view as a picture in picture, even zoom in on it so it fills the entire video frame.

-Editing VIRB 360 video to do this would be easier if there were a way in post production to extract a rear view which always points directly to the rear.
-And also -- because the eyes, not only the head, turn when looking over the shoulder, my helmet-mounted, front-facing camera often doesn't turn far enough to show what I am looking at.
-This issue can be addressed with the VIRB by panning the view in post production, but it could be useful for the camera automatically to rotate the view farther than the head.
+Because the eyes, not only the head, turn when looking over the shoulder, my helmet-mounted, front-facing camera often doesn't turn far enough to show what I am looking at.
+This issue can be addressed with the VIRB by panning the view in post production, but it could be useful if the camera had a mode to automatically rotate the view farther than the head.

 Both improvements I've suggested are theoretically possible in software, and I'd hope that Garmin implements them.
 They may be available in aftermarket software packages.